A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Analysis and Discussion

+Incorporating these transformations substantially expands detection coverage and reveals a clear shift in direct payload use toward obfuscated variants as exploitation techniques adapt to defensive countermeasures.
+A subset of observed payloads does not include a valid transport prefix, such as \texttt{ldap://} or \texttt{rmi://}.
+These malformed or incomplete strings likely represent diagnostic probes or attempts to trigger log expansion rather than full callback execution.
+As a result, protocol-level analysis is restricted to syntactically complete payloads.
+Within this subset, LDAP, appearing as the URI scheme in payloads, is consistently dominant across the entire measurement period.
+While DNS and other protocols contributed a non-trivial share in 2021, the ecosystem rapidly converged: from 2022 onward, LDAP accounts for more than 90\% of resolvable payloads, with only brief and short-lived deviations.

+Analysis of callback destinations shows a persistent preference for IP-address–based endpoints.
+Domain-based infrastructure plays a secondary role, peaking in 2022 before declining sharply and becoming nearly absent by 2025.
+In parallel, the number of unique callback hosts increases from hundreds in late 2021 to several thousand in 2022, then contracts to only a few tens per year.
+This pattern indicates consolidation of infrastructure rather than a sustained reduction in activity.

 Fig.~\ref{fig:Callback_Infrastructure} characterizes this consolidation by jointly considering endpoint lifetime and request volume.
 The matrix reveals a strongly skewed distribution in which the majority of callback hosts are short-lived and generate minimal traffic, while higher request volumes are confined to brief operational windows.
-Long-lived endpoints are rare and contribute little traffic overall.
-Fig. \ref{fig:reuse_boxenplot} further shows that scanner reuse remains consistently low across all lifetime categories: median reuse is stable, and longer-lived endpoints do not exhibit systematically higher reuse.
-These findings indicate a mature ecosystem with obfuscated payloads, dominant LDAP callbacks, and transient, burst-driven exploitation utilizing disposable infrastructure.
+Long-lived endpoints are rare and generate little overall traffic.

+Fig.~\ref{fig:reuse_boxenplot} further examines scanner reuse across host lifetime categories.
+The nested boxes represent successive quantile ranges, illustrating the distribution shape across lifetimes, while individual points correspond to observed reuse values, capturing variability and highlighting tail behavior.
+It is observed that the reuse remains low across all lifetime bins, with stable medians indicating that most scanners interact with only a small number of distinct endpoints.
+While a few higher-value outliers appear, particularly in the 3–7 and 30–90 day ranges, they are infrequent and do not alter the overall distribution.
+Importantly, longer-lived endpoints do not exhibit systematically higher reuse, suggesting that persistence in infrastructure does not translate into repeated or sustained interaction.
+Taken together, these observations reinforce a consistent picture: exploitation activity is dominated by short-lived, low-volume interactions with limited reuse, reflecting a burst-driven model that relies on disposable infrastructure rather than persistent, high-reuse deployment.